Externship seminars

 When should I start applying to externships?
 Is there a deadline?

-It is best to apply for externships about 3 to 5 months before the start of the semester.
+It is best to apply for externships about three to five months before the start of the semester.
 Here are a few things to be aware of.

 Externship Program